Backdoor Learning Curves: Explaining Backdoor Poisoning Beyond Influence Functions

 \myparagraph{Notation.} We denote the input data and their labels respectively with $\vct x \in \mathbb{R}^d$ and $y \in \{1,..,c\}$, being $c$ the number of classes.
 We refer to the untainted, clean training data as $\set D_{\rm tr} =(\vct x_i, y_i)_{i=1}^n$, and to the backdoor samples injected into the training set as $\set P_{\rm tr}=( \hat{\vct x}_j, \hat{y}_j)_{j=1}^m$.
 We refer to the clean test samples as $\set D_{\rm ts}=( {\vct x}_t, {y}_t)_{t=1}^k$ and to the test samples containing the backdoor trigger as $\set P_{\rm ts}=( \hat{\vct x}_t, \hat{y}_t)_{t=1}^k$.

 \myparagraph{Backdoor Learning Curves.} We leverage previous work from incremental learning~\cite{cauwenberghs2001incremental,Hastie2004RegularizationPath} to study how gradually incorporating backdoor samples affects the learned classifier.
-In mathematical terms, we formalize the learning problem as:
+In mathematical terms, the learning problem can be formalized as: